vitezfh/reclut/README.md

-# reclut

-Recult is meant to be a set of tools for reddit for data-hoarding, avoiding repetitive actions and your general exposure to their webui;
+**recult** - a set of tools for reddit; for data-hoarding and avoidance of interaction with the site.
-It can presently be used for downloading media (jpg,gif,webm,etc.) from subreddits and users.
+Can presently be used for downloading media (images, gifs, linked youtube vids with youtube-dl) from subreddits and users.
-It also downloads concurrently, meaning it can aggressively utilize your bandwidth.
-There is a built in archiver as well, to reduce repeated downloading.
+It downloads concurrently, and with a symple archiving system built in.
+There's also a quick command for blocking many users at once (to, for example, to easily avoid downloading their posts)

+# Installation

+- Clone the repo: `git clone "https://github.com/vitezfh/reclut"`

-The config should be initialized upon installation to your default config folder.
-Usually .config/reclut/config
+- An empty config should be initialized upon installation to your default config folder.
+Usually `$HOME/.config/reclut/config`

-So far I've only tested it on linux, and I fully expect it not to work on other platforms until I get to fixing that.

-reclut depends heavily on PRAW, so for configuration have a look at https://praw.readthedocs.io/en/latest/getting_started/authentication.html

-I plan on decouppling it from PRAW down the road.
+- Fill it up by following this: https://praw.readthedocs.io/en/latest/getting_started/authentication.html

+  **Make a new account for this**, unless you already have one just for this kind of purpose.
+Your username, password and tokens are all stored in **plaintext**.
+I'll get around to changing this, but until then.

+# Examples

+To download /r/wallpapers submissions; the top 10 of the past year; 4 at a time, and archiving to wallpapers.txt:
+``

+# Side Notes
+Decoupling from authentication in PRAW is a priority for the future.
 I develop this sporadically; and for my own purposes, meaning that breakage and interface changes are expected.